guykozlovskij/project-4-server/README.md

 <a name="wins"></a>

 ### Wins and Challenges
 - **Tone.js**: working with this library was not easy and required thorough reading of documentation and studying other people's applications.
-Although we are happy with the final product we could not prevent the player braking when using the app for too long or placing too many notes.
+Although we are happy with the final product we could not prevent the player breaking when using the app for too long or placing too many notes.

 - **Responsive Design**: Due to us being on track with development and always moving along at a good pace, we had 1 day to try and make "note-it-down" mobile friendly.
 We are incredibly happy with how it turned out as it really gave the app the feeling of being a finished product.